brandonbaca47/fossfox/README.md

 There are 2 ways to post new jobs on Fossfox:

-### Manually via the template
+### Option 1: CLI Wizard (requires [Rust](https://www.rust-lang.org/tools/install))

 1. Clone this repo
+1. Run `cargo run` and follow the wizard

+### Option 2: Template

+1. Clone this repo
+1. Copy contents of [data/SAMPLE_COMPANY_TEMPLATE.json](data/SAMPLE_COMPANY_TEMPLATE.json) into an appropriately named file (eg: `SAMPLE_COMPANY_TEMPLATE.json` → `my-company.json`)
-1. Use [data/SAMPLE_COMPANY_TEMPLATE.json](data/SAMPLE_COMPANY_TEMPLATE.json) to create a new file
+1. Place your new file in the companies folder (eg: `data/companies/m/my-company.json`)
 1. Fill it out with your company details & engineering roles
-1. Rename your new file to a relevant slug (eg: "My Company" → `my-company.json`)
-1. Place your new file in the companies folder (eg: `data/companies/m/my-company.json`)
 1. [Create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) so we can merge it

-### Using a CLI wizard

-1. Clone this repo
-1. [Install Rust](https://www.rust-lang.org/tools/install) if you don't have it
-1. Run `cargo run` and follow the wizard

-The job posts will automatically appear on the homepage after your PR will be accepted.
+> ℹ️ The job posts will automatically appear on [Fossfox](https://fossfox.com/) after your PR will be accepted.
+Please note that other websites can use this data to display your job posts.

 ## FAQs